 A governance engine provides services that automate governance activities - from validating that the digital landscape is operating correctly, ensuring metadata is complete and correct to performing scheduled maintenance.
 Its capability is implemented by a collection of related governance services.

-There are seven types of governance services.
+There are eight types of governance services.
 Related governance services are packaged together in a specific type of governance engine and enabled in one or more Engine Host OMAG Servers.
 They run in the appropriate Open Metadata Engine Service (OMES) as shown in the table below.

 |Governance Service||Description||Governance Engine type||Engine Service|

 |Open Discovery Service||Analyses the content of an Asset's real-world counterpart (resource) in the digital landscape.
 (For example, if the asset describes a file, the open discovery service analyses the data stored in the file).||Open Discovery Engine||Asset Analysis OMES|